Fu-Foundation-Open-Course-Initiative/BU-MA214/README.md

-# BU-MA214
-A comprehensive collection of files for BU MA 214 - Applied Statistics
+# CAS MA 214 - Applied Statistics

+This repository is currently under construction and there will be something here soon.

+# What to Expect

+We are working hard to bring you some exciting content to this repository.
+Stay tuned for updates!